AlexIrick/The-Portable-Colby/README.md

 ##### The Portable Colby™ is a Colby-joke generator and now a computer helper.

 The Portable Colby has now been updated to version 2.0 with well over 2x as much code!
-Now with 30,462 characters and 1,372 lines of code (BATCH)
+Now with 30,462 characters and 1,372 lines of code!

 ---------------------------------------------------------
 # Current Version: